martinthomson/wpack-content/draft-thomson-wpack-content-origin.md

 # Overview and Comparisons

-This section provides an overview of how these tools might be used.
-This section compares designs.
+This section provides an overview of how content-based origins might be used and compares that to designs based on signed exchanges.

-The most interesting scenario is understanding the transition from an state where the target origin has not been contacted (that is, the user agent is either offline or effectively so), to one where the user agent contacts the target origin (the user agent is online).
+The most interesting scenario involves the transition from an state where the target origin has not been contacted (that is, the user agent is either offline or effectively so), to one where the user agent contacts the target origin (the user agent is online).

 ## Offline-to-Online Transition for Content-Based Origins

-In this proposal, content is loaded from a bundle.
+For a content-based origin, content is loaded from a bundle.
 After loading the bundle, the browser treats content in the bundle as existing in an origin unique to the content of the bundle; see {{content-origin}}.

 If the bundle contains a transfer target URL (see {{transfer-target}}), the browser then attempts to load that resource, providing an indication to the